tumic0/QtPBFImagePlugin/README.md

 features used by [Maputnik](http://editor.openmaptiles.org) are supported.
 The style is loaded from the [$AppDataLocation](http://doc.qt.io/qt-5/qstandardpaths.html)/style/style.json file on plugin load.
+If the style uses a sprite, the sprite JSON file must be named sprite.json and the sprite image sprite.png and both files must be placed in the same directory as the style itself.
 A default fallback style (OSM-Liberty) for OpenMapTiles is part of the plugin.

 ## Usage
 Due to a major design flaw in the Mapbox vector tiles specification - the zoom